jayrevolinskyjr/jayrevolinskyjr/README.md

-### Hello there, welcome to Jay Revolinsky's GitHub
+### Hello there, welcome to Jay Revolinsky's CSCI 630 Profile

-This profile is linked to my work as a student in CSCI 630 at CSU Chico.

 ## Contributions